What is the art of living? I like how Maria Popova, author of Brain Pickings, seems to describe it from all her reading and writing over the years:

 In a few hundred years, when the history of our time will be written from a long-term perspective, it is likely that the most important event historians will see is not technology, not the Internet, not e-commerce.
 It is an unprecedented change in the human condition.
 For the first time—literally—substantial and rapidly growing numbers of people have choices.
 For the first time, they will have to manage themselves.
 And society is totally unprepared for it. — Peter Drucker

 This is an incredible insight by Drucker.
 Never before in the history of humanity have we had so much choice.
+Will we cave under the responsibility, or will we rise to the opportunity?

 This isn’t your typical personal responsibility post with the normal how-to advice: don’t make excuses, stop blaming and complaining, start taking accountability, etc. In a way, those things are just dealing with symptoms.
 I want to get to the roots.